-Czech for Foreigners
+The Program Czech for Foreigners

-The Bachelor’s study programme has been created for foreigners (non-native speakers of the Czech language), whose input knowledge of Czech is at the beginners’ level.
-The students acquire both written and spoken communication skills in the Czech language, and get to know the basic features of Czech life (history, culture, and literature).
+The Bachelor’s study program has been created for foreigners (non-native speakers of the Czech language), whose input knowledge of Czech is at the beginners’ level (min.
+A1 according to the CEFR).
+The students acquire both written and spoken communication skills in the Czech language and get to know the basic features of Czech life (history, culture, and literature).

-The teaching language is Czech; in the first year of study, it is partly English, which serves as a language of mediation.
+The teaching language is Czech but in the first year of study, it is partly English, which serves as a language of mediation.
 The study applicant’s English must thus be at the level of B1 (according to the CEFR).

 A Graduate’s Profile

-Being graduates of the three-year Czech for Foreigners Bachelor’s study programme, students have considerable linguistic knowledge and skills, predominantly in the field of synchronic, communication-focused Czech studies – close reading, text analysis, and genre distinction.
+Being graduates of the three-year Czech for Foreigners Bachelor’s study program, students have considerable linguistic knowledge and skills, predominantly in the field of synchronic, communication-focused Czech studies – close reading, text analysis, and genre distinction.
 They have a solid grasp of Czech history, literature, and culture.
 They are able to work with language handbooks and dictionaries.

 The output communication skills in both written and spoken forms are the B2 level (according to the CEFR).
 The graduates thus understand the main ideas of texts covering both abstract and concrete topics.
-They can speak fluently and spontaneously with native speakers, without too much effort being made on both sides.
+They can speak fluently and spontaneously with native speakers, without much effort being made on both sides.
 They can write texts on a considerably wide range of topics, explain their stances on the current issues and defend them, or justify the pros and cons of various options.

 The Input Level of Czech and English

-Besides the spoken communication, applicants must be able to write short, easy texts, such as a simple personal letter (e-mail), a notice, etc.
+Besides spoken communication, applicants must be able to write short, easy texts, such as a simple personal letter (e-mail), a notice, etc.

 - Holá, L., & Bořilová, P. (2011). Čeština expres 1: Praha: Akropolis. (the A1 level)

-- Holá, L., & Bořilová, P. (2011). Čeština expres 2: Praha: Akropolis. (the A1/A2 level)
+- Holá, L., & Bořilová, P. (2011). Čeština expres 2: Praha: Akropolis. (the A1 level)